faree777/faree777/README.md

 </p>

-The Toolbox: Madre Terra Edition #3416
 <div align="center">
-  *A custom art piece by Creds Studio celebrating my GitHub Skills, Projects, and Collaborations Journey* "Your home.
+  *A custom art piece by [Creds Studio](https://www.linkedin.com/company/creds-studio/) celebrating my GitHub Skills, Projects, and Collaborations Journey*
+"Your home.
 A sacred space.
 The sanctuary of code.
 The keeper of innovation.
 A skill scriptorium.
 Nourishing soil of synergy.
 Planting trees of collaboration.
 Mastering tools of craft.
 Connecting harmony of mind.
 Line by line.
 Threads of progress entwine.
 Boundless potential unfolds.
 Together."
+#Share2Inspire • #CommunityLove • #Feature • #GitHub
 </div>